chinamike65/hugo-tuolesi/content/book4/book4en.md

 97

-The third section of the truth
+## Section 3 - The Truth of the Path

+##### 1. Overview

-1. In general, the real method of liberation is to cultivate the Dharma.
-The cultivation of the Dharma is divided into five stages and stages, and there are five paths: the path of accumulation, the path of addition, the path of seeing, the path of cultivation, and the path of learning.
+In general, the true method of liberation is to cultivate the Dharma.
+The cultivation of the Dharma is divided into five stages.

+There are five paths:

+1. The path of accumulation

+2. The path of joining

+3. The path of seeing

+4. The path of meditation

+5. The path of no-more-learning

+##### (1) Path of Accumulation

-(1) In order to achieve liberation, it is necessary to accumulate a lot of resources and blessings.
+In order to achieve liberation, it is necessary to accumulate a lot of resources and blessings.

-This stage is called the path of resources.
+This stage is called the path of accumulation.

-There are three kinds of material ways:

-high-grade material road,

-middle-grade material road,

-and low-grade material road.
+The path of accumulation is divided into lesser, intermediate and greater stages.

 Once you get the renunciation, you will achieve the path of inferior resources;